 Hello, I’m Mark Tilling!
 I have been a member of Lynnfield Primary School Governing Body for well over 8 years and its Chair of Governors for the past 3 years.
 I became the Chair of Governors of the federated governing body in December 2018.
 In my spare time I am Headteacher at High Tunstall College of Science in Hartlepool and am passionate about every young person being able to achieve their potential.
 I want to ensure that the schools I work with do everything to support every young person and their families.
 I am also a Governor at Belmont Primary School in Guisborough and on the Management Committee of the Hartlepool PRU.
 I am married to Rachel and have 3 children, all at secondary school, and a dog called Luna.
 In what time I have left for my family I enjoy sport, and I am a passionate supporter of Swindon Town Football Club.
 I enjoy walking on the beach with my dog and family.

-Mr Chris Simmons, Co-opted Governor, Co-vice Chair of Governors
+Mr Chris Simmons, Co-opted Governor, Vice Chair of Governors, Safeguarding Governor

 (Portrait by Charlie, age 5)

 I am passionate about the provision of equality of access to first class teaching and learning for all young people, and have done everything I can to support this.